 Fictorum

-Fictorum is an action role-playing game with destructible environments, a procedural node-based world map and dynamic magic design.
-A reign of terror never feels as satisfying as when you leave behind a veritable pile of rubble.
+Fictorum is an action role-playing game with destructible environments, a procedural, node-based world map and dynamic magic design.
+A reign of terror never feels as satisfying as when you leave a literal pile of rubble behind you.
 Fictorum is an action role-playing game with fully destructible structures, a randomized node-based world map, and a satisfying magic system with on-the-fly spells and customization options.
-In Fictorum, your mage has real, legendary power from the start - unlike most magic-centric games.
-Our spell casting and shaping system offers the player an unrivaled level of customization and reshaping.
-Up to three runes can be applied to a spell, each of which affects a different spell property and can be changed according to the player's needs, interests, or whims.
-For example, you can boost ice shards to freeze enemies, expand the radius of a fire explosion to collapse a bridge and stop pursuers, or string together a lightning attack to hit multiple targets.
-Shaping makes magic tactical and satisfying; an experience that is about tailoring your magical arsenal to destroy any obstacle effectively, efficiently and enthusiastically.
-Still, there are many challenges - the wizard must bring down a sprawling empire on his own.
-As you travel over the randomly generated world map, you'll find places full of enemies and buildings to destroy.
+In Fictorum, your mage has real, legendary power from the start - unlike in most magic-centered games.
+Our spell casting and shaping system offers players an unrivaled level of customization and remodeling.
+Up to three runes can be applied to a spell, each affecting a different spell property and can be changed according to the player's needs, interest or whim.
+For example, you can strengthen ice shards to freeze enemies, extend the radius of a fire explosion to collapse a bridge and stop pursuers, or string together a lightning attack to hit multiple targets.
+Shaping makes spellcasting tactical and satisfying; an experience that's all about tailoring your magical arsenal to destroy any obstacle effectively, efficiently and enthusiastically.
+Still, there are plenty of challenges - the wizard must bring down a sprawling empire on his own.
+As you travel across the randomly generated world map, you'll find locations full of enemies and buildings to destroy.

 Story